 - Michael Krajewski celebrated his 17th and final season as POPS conductor during the 2016–17 season

 The orchestra’s first overseas trip occurred in June 1990 with an appearance in Japan at the Singapore Festival of Arts.
-Throughout the 1990s, the Houston Symphony toured Europe several times and returned once more to Japan.
-In October 2010, the orchestra journeyed to Europe for the first time in a decade to perform The Planets – An HD Odyssey, to sold-out crowds in a tour through the United Kingdom.
-In June 2012, the Houston Symphony became the first-ever American orchestra to perform at the Annual Festival of the World’s Symphony Orchestras in Moscow, Russia, which is known as the highlight of the Moscow musical season.
+Throughout the 1990s, the Houston Symphony toured Europe several times and returned to Japan.
+In October 2010, the orchestra journeyed to the United Kingdom to perform The Planets – An HD Odyssey to sold-out crowds in a seven-city tour.
+In June 2012, the Houston Symphony became the first-ever American orchestra to perform at the Annual Festival of the World’s Symphony Orchestras in Moscow, Russia, known as the highlight of the Moscow musical season.

 In 1986, the Symphony commissioned more than 20 fanfares from American composers to commemorate Texas’ sesquicentennial.
-Unfortunately, in 2001, the fanfare scores – along with the majority of the contents in the Symphony’s music library – were destroyed in floods caused by Tropical Storm Allison.
-Since 2001, the library’s holdings have been brought back up to more than 2,300 items including scores and sheet music.
-Support from generous donations played a substantial role in restoring the library’s holdings.
+Unfortunately, in 2001, the fanfare scores – along with the majority of the contents in the Symphony’s music library – were destroyed in devastating floods caused by Tropical Storm Allison.
+Since 2001, the library’s holdings have returned to more than 2,300 catalogued items, including scores, sheet music and reference materials.
+The support from American Express and generous donations to the Focus on the Music campaign played a substantial role in restoring the library’s assets.

-In 1937, the Houston Symphony began a series of student concerts coordinated with Houston Independent School District.
+In 1937, the Houston Symphony began a series of special student matinee concerts coordinated with Houston Independent School District.
 By 1956, there were six pairs of concerts with an average attendance of 3,000.
-Today, the Student Concert series serves K-8 students with hour-long concerts performed during school hours at Jones Hall.
-Collectively, these concerts serve over 55,000 students from across Greater Houston.
+Toward the end of the 20th century, the Symphony was an annual destination for HISD’s fifth grade students.
+Today, three student concert series serve K-8 students with hourlong concerts: the Robbins Foundation Lower Elementary Concerts, the Upper Elementary Concerts and Middle School Concerts.